What is hazardous waste?

 Chilliwack Bottle Depot 45934 Trethewey Avenue

-Accepts certain residential household hazardous waste including electronic waste (ie: computer parts, monitors, TVs, scanners), batteries, light bulbs/fixtures, solvents, flammable products, pesticides and old paint.
+Accepts certain residential household hazardous waste including electronic waste (ie: computer parts, monitors, TVs, scanners), batteries, light bulbs/fixtures, flammable liquids, pesticides and old paint.
 Conditions apply - not all types of household hazardous wastes are accepted.

 Sardis Bottle Depot 45635B Lark Road